bekk/bekk-christmas/post/kotlin/creating-domain-specific-languages.md

 First things first, lets talk about what we mean by domain specific language (DSL).
 In alot of ways we can think of it as a mini-language, or an API specifically designed to solve a very specific problem.
 Looking around the internet you'll find example of DSLs being used to [instantiate complex datastructures](https://github.com/kotlin/kotlinx.html/wiki/DOM-trees), configuring the [build-system](https://docs.gradle.org/current/userguide/kotlin_dsl.html), configuring [webserver](https://ktor.io/docs/routing.html#extensibility), building [layouts for android app](https://github.com/Kotlin/anko/wiki/Anko-Layouts#basics), and a whole lot more.

 In this article however we're taking a crack at retrofitting a DSL to kotlinpoet.
 Those of you who have read "[Kotlin metaprogramming with kotlinpoet
 ](https://preview.bekk.christmas/kotlin/2020/12)" have gotten a small introduction.
 But to recap, **kotlinpoet** is Java/Kotlin API for generating .kt source files.
-And as we'll see it comes with a "java-ish" API, but maybe we can make it feel a bit more like kotlin-cosyness.

-The article introducing **kotlinpoet** ended with an example of generating a simple class containing a single property and a single function.
+And as we'll see it comes with a "java-ish" API, but maybe we can make it feel a bit more like kotlin-happiness.
+The article ended with an example of generating a simple class containing a single property and a single function.
 ```kotlin
 val packageName = "com.christmas.kotlin"
 val className = "Code"